anujtambi/DRLND/DRLND/P1_Navigation/Report.md

 # Udacity Deep Reinforcement Learning Nanodegree
 ## Project 1: Navigation - report

+## Learning algorithm

+In order to have room for improvements, the agent was trained using a fixed Q-target with experience replay.
+Having the parameter update from Temporal Difference-learning,
+$$
+\Delta w = \alpha \Big(R + \gamma \max_a \hat{q}(S', a, w) - \hat{q}(S, A, w) \Big) \nabla_w \hat{q}(S, A, w)
+$$
+the TD target is supposed to be a replacement for the true value of  $q_\pi(S, A)$ .
+But it actually is dependent on $w$ and so the derivative of the objective function is incorrect.

+To fix this, the TD target becomes
+$$
+R + \gamma \max_a \hat{q}(S', a, w^-)
+$$
+where $w^-$ is a copy of $w$ that won't change during the learning step.
+Additionally, experience replay is a buffer mechanism to provide a past experience sampler for the agent to learn.

+**Model architecture**

+The model architecture is a succession of 3 fully connected layers (the hidden layer having 64 input and output features), with ReLU activations.
+Optionally, batch normalization and dropout layers can be added after penultimate layers.
+This was added to prevent potential overfitting, which did not turn out to be a problem to reach the target score.

 ### Solution
 To execute this project a DQN algorithm was implemented.